-Section 16(a) of the Exchange Act ("Section 16(a)"), requires our officers, directors and holders of more than ten percent of a registered class of our equity securities, which we refer to herein collectively as reporting persons, to file reports of ownership and changes in ownership of such securities with the Commission.
+Section 16(a) of the Exchange Act, which we refer to herein as Section 16(a), requires our officers, directors and holders of more than ten percent of a registered class of our equity securities, which we refer to herein collectively as reporting persons, to file reports of ownership and changes in ownership of such securities with the Commission.
 Reporting persons are required by Commission regulations to furnish us with copies of all Section 16(a) forms they file.

-Based solely on our review of copies of reports filed with the Commission by reporting persons or written representations from such persons pursuant to Item 405 of Regulation S-K under the Exchange Act, we believe that during 2023 all filings required to be made by the reporting persons pursuant to Section 16(a) with respect to Akamai securities were made in accordance with Section 16(a), except that Ms. Howell filed two late Form 4s disclosing the grant of RSUs, Mr. Blumofe filed two amended Form 4s, including one to correct the number of shares of our common stock beneficially owned by him and to report sales in 2020 and 2021 that were reported late due to an administrative error, and each of Dr. Leighton, Ms. Salem-Jackson and Messrs.
-Karon, Blumofe, McGowan, Ahola, Joseph, Sundaram and Williams each filed amended Form 4s correcting the number of shares underlying a grant of RSUs.
+Based solely on our review of copies of reports filed with the Commission by reporting persons or written representations from such persons pursuant to Item 405 of Regulation S-K under the Exchange Act, we believe that during 2022 all filings required to be made by the reporting persons pursuant to Section 16(a) with respect to Akamai securities were made in accordance with Section 16(a), except that Ms. Howell filed a late Form 4 disclosing the grant of RSUs and Dr. Leighton filed a late Form 4 disclosing he had transferred shares directly owned by him to the F. Thomson Leighton and Bonnie B. Leighton Revocable Trust.